 The authors of the report identify three approaches, which require further debate and exchange.
 One option maintains that the Co-operative Principles provide the framework via which co-operatives ought to seek and engage with capital, even beyond member capital.
 Another suggests adapting tactically and pragmatically accepting the realities of a market-oriented framework while preserving the current Co-operative Principles.
 A third school of thought suggests co-operatives change the dominant market-oriented paradigm while also adapting or transforming the Co-operative Principles to reflect the changing context.

-This publication is available in English, Spanish, Greek, and Korean.
+This publication is available in English and Spanish.